Digital I/O

 Outputs

-For sending outputs to the external controller/client, a relay is needed which can be controlled with 3.3V.
+For sending outputs to the external controller/client, again a relay is needed to isolate the device voltage level from that of the controlled device.
 Connect the desired output pin (4, 6, 8, or 10) with A1 on the relay and pin 2 with A2.
-Presuming that the inputs of most industrial controllerd are normally open, connect port 14 of the relay with the controller input and pin 11 of the relay with controller ground.
+Presuming that the inputs of most industrial controller are normally open, connect port 14 of the relay with the controller input and pin 11 of the relay with controller ground.